youngwonks-coding-school/ywsos2023/README.md

 1. Go to [Google Maps Platform] (https://console.cloud.google.com/getting-started) > Credentials page
 2. On the Credentials page, click Create credentials > API key
 3. Copy the API key given and paste it into the 'GOOGLE_MAAPS_API_KEY' key in the '.env' file in the 'server' folder
+4. Restrict the API key to the domain

 ### Instructions for running the test
 1. open 3 terminals